 Related Reading: I Had A Crush On An Older Woman And It Changed Me

 Contrary to the monotone that movies and sitcoms paint male-female friendships in, these equations are not all cast out of the same mould.
-Some of the common types of friendship between a man and a woman include:
+The male-female friendship psychology actually goes much deeper and there are many types of friendships that exist between a man and a woman.
+Some of the more common types of friendship between a man and a woman include:

 1. Platonic friendships

-Platonic friendships between man and woman are the most uncomplicated and simple manifestation of this equation.
-In such friendships, the man and woman share common values and interests and are on the same page about their expectation from each other.
+Platonic relationships between man and woman are the most uncomplicated and simple manifestation of this equation.
+In such friendships, the man and woman share common values and interests and are on the same page about their expectations from each other.
 Such friendships are no different from their same-sex counterparts and are most likely to succeed.

 2. Professional friendships

-These friendships stem from a professional relationship between a man and a woman and originate in the workplace.
-These equations are based on common professional goals, issues, milestones and thrive of mutual admiration of each other’s skill.
+Can men and women be best friends?
+Yes, sometimes they can in the workplace.
+These friendships stem from a professional relationship between a man and a woman, originating in the workplace.
+These equations are based on common professional goals, issues and milestones, as well as thriving on a mutual admiration of each other’s skill.

 3. Friends with benefits

 These are friendships with a sexual dimension, minus the paraphernalia of a relationship.
 This kind of cross-sex friendship stems from a latent sexual attraction between two people.
-The friends with benefits equations take a messy turn more often than not, as one of the friends develops romantic feelings, and in case, the other gets into a new relationship, the equation can become riddled with jealousy.
+The friends with benefits equations take a messy turn more often than not, if one of the friends develops romantic feelings, or in the case of one of them getting into a new relationship, the equation can then become riddled with jealousy.

 4. Friendships with a romantic ending